As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 - While the tofu is baking, whisk the cornstarch into the water until completely dissolved and set aside.

-- Pour the remaining marinade into a saucepan on the stove over medium-high heat.
-Add the cornstarch slurry and bring to a boil.
-Reduce heat to a simmer and cook until the sauce thickens and resembles a glaze.
+- When the tofu is done, set it aside briefly and pour the remaining marinade into a non-stick skillet on the stove over medium-high heat.
+Add the cornstarch slurry and bring the mixture to a boil.
+Reduce the heat to a simmer and cook, stirring frequently, until the sauce thickens and resembles a glaze.
+This should happen quickly.
+Don't walk away or the sauce could burn or get too thick.

 Notes